emiruz/data-analysis-with-x/uk-property/README.md

 $ log(p^t_i) = log(\alpha_i) + log(\beta_t) $ is linear, and
 then fit it with a library specialised to large sparse linear problems.

+## Thanks!

+Thank you to the members of the Haskell community, who kindly helped a neophyte like me muddle through some of Haskell's idiosyncracies.